LCK-Andy/la-salle-demo/git_pull_strategies.md

 ### What is it?

-`git rebase` rewrites the commit history by applying your local changes on top of the remote branch.
-This creates a linear history.
+`git rebase` takes your changes and puts them on top of the remote branch’s changes.
+This makes the history look like a straight line.

 ### When to use?

-- When you want a clean, linear history without merge commits.
+- When you want a clean and simple history.
-- When working on a feature branch that will be merged later.
+- When you’re working on your own feature branch.

 ### Example